-What is UCHealth doing to keep patients safe and maintain a high level of care?
+What is UCHealth doing to keep patients safe?

 UCHealth providers have deep experience caring for patients with infectious diseases.
 We are separating patients with suspected infections from healthy patients.
-Every UCHealth facility has designated negative air pressure rooms where caregivers isolate patients who may have the novel coronavirus, COVID-19.
+UCHealth facilities that are caring for patients with COVID-19 have designated areas where caregivers isolate patients who may have COVID-19.
 Learn more at uchealth.org/covid19.

 How do we know people will have access to care if they need it?